Blockchain Insurance- Streamlining Insurance Process

 As soon as the consumers buy the insurance plan, insurance companies get a notification.
-The insurance companies start verifying the details submitted by the consumer and add the consumer on their private blockchain(2) after the validation is complete.
+The insurance companies start verifying the consumer’s details and adding the consumer on their private blockchain after the validation.

-Phase 3: Consumers request for claim amount
+Phase 3: Consumers Request for the Claim Amount

-- Consumers who require claim in case of any damage, loss, medical treatment, or accident.
+- Consumers, who require claim in case of any damage, loss, medical treatment, or accident.

-- Loss Adjuster/Auditor who verifies if the consumer is liable to get the claim amount or not.
+- Loss Adjuster/Auditor, who verifies if the consumer is liable to get the claim amount or not.

 In the third phase, the insurance process could have three different applications for different stakeholders: